-Coffee is one of the world’s biggest delicacies, and Nespresso changed the coffee game when they came up with sleek pods that are easy to use.
+Coffee is one of the world’s biggest delicacies, and single-serve coffee machines have become the most popular way to brew coffee.
 Whether you like them or hate them, coffee pods are here to stay, and the single serve coffee market generated $16 billion in sales last year.
 But, there’s a real environmental impact of coffee pods.

 - The single serve coffee market generates $16 billion of revenue annually, primarily from Nespresso and Keurig.

 We hope this article raises awareness about the issue.
-We’re fans of some coffee pod machines, but also believe sustainability is important.
+We have recommended some single serve machines and believe sustainability is important.
+We hope the data encourage companies and consumers to recycle more frequently.

 Here’s a detailed breakdown of who recycles, the environmental impact of pods, and how the single-serve coffee market has grown in the last decade.
 We encourage readers to reach out to us with any questions.